akarshsrivastava/capital-asset-pricing-model-CAPM/README.md

-# Capital Asset Pricing Model(CAPM) for calculating the Expected Return of a Stock
+# CAPM for calculating the Expected Return of a Stock